Nicotinic acid: Definition

 The term "niacin" was originally coined from "nicotinic acid vitamin", with the goal of distancing the nutrient B3 from the drug nicotine in tobacco.
 As a result, it originally referred to the nutritional entity of vitamin B_{3}.
 However, in American English, the term has also come to mean "nicotinic acid" in the context of high-dose use as a prescription medicine.
 In other varieties of English, the medicine is only ever called "nicotinic acid".
 The term "nicotinic acid" unambiguously refers to the substance and the prescription medicine containing it, which treats elevated cholesterol and triglycerides.
 When used as a drug, daily doses range from 500 to 3,000 mg/day.
 High-dose nicotinamide does not have this medicinal effect.

+Biological functions

 Vitamin B_{3} has several vitamers that can act in place of each other, including nicotinic acid and nicotinamide.
 It is precursor of the coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP).
 These compounds are coenzymes for many dehydrogenases, participating in many hydrogen transfer processes.
 NAD is important in catabolism of fat, carbohydrate, protein, and alcohol, as well as cell signaling and DNA repair, and NADP mostly in anabolism reactions such as fatty acid and cholesterol synthesis.
 Vitamin intake recommendations made by several countries are that intakes of 14–18 mg/day are sufficient to meet the needs of healthy adults.

 Nicotinic acid and nicotinamide are both used for prevention and treatment of pellagra, a disease caused by lack of the vitamin.